 Each year you get 30 paid days (six weeks) of vacation or holiday.

 You can start up a business.
 There are legal requirements, but a government office will help you to navigate them.
-Antitrust laws make it less likely that established firms can impede entry by new startups such as yours.
+Competition (“antitrust”) law makes it less likely that established firms can impede entry by new startups such as yours.
 You can borrow money to fund your company, and eventually you may decide to get additional financing by selling ownership shares to passive investors.
 Limited liability rules allow such investors to purchase shares in a company without the risk of losing more than they have invested in the event the company fails.
 If your business does fail, bankruptcy protections mean you won’t spend the rest of your life repaying the debt.

 While some people in your society own a home, many rent.
 Government policy ensures there are few barriers to construction of new rental properties, particularly in cities and near them.
 This increases the likelihood that the supply of rental housing meets or exceeds demand, which helps to keep housing affordable.
 A housing assistance program provides a subsidy to low- and middle-income renters so that rent takes no more than 30% of their income.
 Landlords aren’t permitted to discriminate against prospective tenants who receive this assistance.
 In addition to ensuring that housing is affordable, this gives families genuine choice about where to live, allowing them to escape from problematic neighborhoods if they wish to.
 Government also provides some rental housing directly (“public housing”) and subsidizes additional affordable rental housing owned by nonprofits and communities (“social housing”).

-Government is attentive to provision and maintenance of a wide array of public spaces and infrastructure — roads, bridges, bike lanes, walking paths, sidewalks, stoplights, enforcement of speed limits, air traffic control, museums, parks, sports fields, public restrooms, forests, campgrounds, beaches, oceans, lakes, swimming pools, zoos, phone lines, broadband, the internet, public television and radio programming, subsidization of free private television and radio networks, libraries, festivals, and more.
+Government is attentive to provision and maintenance of a wide array of public spaces and infrastructure — roads, bridges, bike lanes, walking paths, sidewalks, stoplights, data collection (census, health, economic, etc), enforcement of speed limits, air traffic control, weather forecasts, museums, parks, sports fields, public restrooms, forests, campgrounds, beaches, oceans, lakes, swimming pools, zoos, phone lines, broadband, the internet, public television and radio programming, subsidization of free private television and radio networks, libraries, festivals, and more.